-O Level & A Level Requirement – Subject Combination for Fine and Applied Arts; including the List of Nigeria Universities Offering the Course, WAEC, NECO, GCE, JAMB UTME, Direct Entry, IJBM, JUPEB, CAMBRIDGE, NABTEB, Course Description and Career Opportunities
+O Level & A Level Requirement – Subject Combination for Fine and Applied Arts 2019/2020; including the List of Nigeria Universities Offering the Course, WAEC, NECO, GCE, JAMB UTME, Direct Entry, IJBM, JUPEB, CAMBRIDGE, NABTEB, Course Description and Career Opportunities

 WAEC subject combination (requirements) for Fine and Applied Arts

 The subjects needed to study Fine and Applied Arts in WAEC must contain five (5) credit.
-This subject combination is also applicable to NECO AND GCE… The O level requirement that is the compulsory WAEC subject combination for Fine and Applied Arts must include
+This subject combination is also applicable to NECO AND GCE… The O level requirement, that is, the required WAEC subject combination for Fine and Applied Arts must include